-Private Room is a short-term rental listing type where the guest receives their own dedicated bedroom with a lockable door while sharing common areas such as the kitchen, bathroom, and living room with the host or other occupants.
-It balances affordability for guests with income potential for hosts.
+A private room is a short-term rental listing type where the guest receives their own dedicated bedroom with a lockable door while sharing common areas — kitchen, bathroom, and living room — with the host or other occupants.
+It is the lowest-barrier entry point into Airbnb hosting: no second property, no large capital outlay, just a spare bedroom and a platform account.

-When a host selects "Private room" as the listing type, they are offering guests exclusive use of a single bedroom within a larger property.
-The guest's bedroom should have a door that closes and ideally locks for privacy, but the kitchen, bathroom, and living areas are shared.
+When a host selects "Private room" as the listing type, they grant guests exclusive use of one bedroom within a larger property.
+That room should have a door that closes and — best practice — a lock.
+Everything outside the bedroom is shared: kitchen, bathroom, hallway, and any living areas.

 | Feature | Private Room | Entire Home | Shared Room |